-- In October 2017, the State Advisory Council approved the California Early Learning Career Lattice (Career Lattice), which defines a progression of roles, and the training and education necessary to demonstrate competence in a wide variety of positions in early learning. - In May 2018, Yosemite Community College District was awarded a contract to embed practice-base content from EarlyEdU Alliance's[®] competency-based courses in early education into California community colleges' early childhood education coursework.
+- In October 2017, the State Advisory Council on Early Learning and Care approved the California Early Learning Career Lattice (Career Lattice), which defines a progression of roles, and the training and education necessary to demonstrate competence in a wide variety of positions in early learning. - In May 2018, Yosemite Community College District was awarded a contract to embed practice-base content from EarlyEdU Alliance's[®] competency-based courses in early education into California community colleges' early childhood education coursework.